Sonesta Charlotte Executive Park

 You may take the class before you are “ready” and use it to become ready.
 Then, you can take the course again (at $125 per day for hotel expenses) to be assessed at the right level.

-We expected some of the people who take the A-CSM Course to be assessed as not having achieved the right level yet.
-So far, this has never happened.
-But if it did happen….
-These people will learn during the course, they can learn more after the course and then take the course later, at a very low price, to be assessed at the A-CSM level.
+We expect some of the people who take the A-CSM Course to be assessed as not having achieved the right level yet.
+These people will learn during the course, they can learn more after the course and then take the course later to be assessed at the A-CSM level.

 Note: There is no Scrum Alliance test for the A-CSM currently.
 You will be assessed during the course, but not via a formal test.
 I will tell you after the course if you passed based on my overall assessment.